Small Business Succession Planning | Trust Point Inc

 When developing a succession plan, communication with both family members and key employees is the surest way to avoid problems down the road.
 Discussing the plan helps avoid uncertainty surrounding the future of the business.
 In a number of situations, Trust Point, has assisted in the presentation and communication with these groups to help provide an objective view.

-Coordinate with estate planning
+Coordinate with Estate Planning

 One of the key issues John and Jane need to address is the transfer of assets to their children.
 With respect to the company, there are three basic options: